MaterializeInc/materialize/doc/user/content/overview/api-components.md

 ### Interaction with materialized views

-Each materialized view has at least one index that maintains the embedded query's result in memory; these are known as "arrangements" within Materialize's dataflows. <!-- Double-check the next sentence --> In the simplest case, the arrangement is the last operator and simply stores the query's output in memory.
+As we mentioned before, each materialized view has at least one index that maintains the embedded query's result in memory; the continually updated indexes are known as "arrangements" within Materialize's dataflows.
+In the simplest case, the arrangement is the last operator and simply stores the query's output in memory.
 In more complex cases, arrangements let Materialize perform more sophisticated aggregations like `JOINS` more quickly.